Patriots offense shines in 48-18 exhibition win over Commanders, as Washington rests starters, vets

 The Patriots rookie running back erupted for a 100-yard kickoff return for a touchdown to open the game, helping power New England to a 48-18 exhibition win over the Washington Commanders on Friday night.

+“I was surprised myself," Henderson said.
+“Then when I saw the crease, it was on from there.”

 Henderson, a second-round pick out of Ohio State, also had an 18-yard run.
-Quarterback Drake Maye added a 5-yard TD run and completed 3 of 5 passes for 12 yards in two series of work.
+Quarterback Drake Maye added a 5-yard TD run and completed 3 of 5 passes for 12 yards, with a fumble in two series of work.
 It was a promising glimpse of a new-look Patriots offense under new coach Mike Vrabel and offensive coordinator Josh McDaniels as he begins his latest Patriots tenure.

 DJ James intercepted Washington quarterback Sam Hartman's pass, and Antonio Gibson added a 62-yard punt return that set up a 2-yard TD run by backup quarterback Josh Dobbs.